 Trust.
 Violations of positions of trust within the community;

 Election Tampering- Students’ election.
-Tampering with the election of any College recognized student organization (minor election code violations are addressed by the Student Government Association);
+Tampering with the election of any College recognized student organization (minor election code violations are addressed by the Students' Union;

 Theft.
 Intentional and unauthorized taking of College property or the personal property of another, including goods, services and other valuables;